NFL families seek to end ‘race-norming’ in $1B settlement

 In other major settlements, including those tied to the the Sept.
 11, 2001, terrorist attacks and the Boston Marathon bombing, all claimants were treated the same.

 “We concluded, fairly quickly, that we would take the top compensation for the white male and everyone would get the same, the top dollar,” said lawyer Ken Feinberg, who has overseen many of the largest settlement funds.
-Feinberg said.
 “We would cure this compensatory discrimination by having a rising tide raise all ships.”

 The first lawsuits accusing the NFL of hiding what it knew about the link between concussions and brain damage were filed in 2011.
 A trickle soon became a deluge, and the NFL, rather than risk a trial, agreed in 2013 to pay $765 million over 65 years for certain diagnoses, including Alzheimer’s disease and dementia.
 But as the claims poured in, Brody feared the fund would run out early and ordered the cap removed.

-Note: An earlier version of this report incorrectly spelled Dr. Art Caplan’s name.